-With 11 weeks to go before South Korea celebrates the Bok Nal days of summer by consuming large quantities of dog meat ‘boshintang’ stew, Humane Society International has rescued 171 dogs from a farm in Wonju.
+With 11 weeks to go before South Korea celebrates Bok Nal, the hottest days of summer, by consuming large quantities of dog meat ‘boshintang’ stew, Humane Society International has rescued 171 dogs from a farm in Wonju.
 The dogs were otherwise destined to be killed and eaten.

 The 171 are part of the final cohort of 250 dogs and puppies rescued by HSI from one of the dog meat farm in Wonju, the fifth such farm that the charity has closed down as part of its campaign to end the eating of dogs in South Korea.
 The dogs are being flown to shelters and rescues in the United States and Canada for a second chance at life.
 The groups accepting dogs are part of The Humane Society of the United States’ Emergency Placement Partner program (HSI is The HSUS’ international affiliate).
 Working together with placement partners, hundreds of dogs from previous dog meat farm closures have already found wonderful homes.